espressomd/espresso/doc/sphinx/contributing.rst

 Building the Developer's guide
 ------------------------------

-Besides the User guide, |es| also contains a Developers’ guide which is a programmer documentation automatically built from comments in the source code and using Doxygen.
+Besides the User's guide, |es| also contains a Developer's guide which is a programmer documentation automatically built from comments in the source code and using Doxygen.
 It provides a cross-referenced documentation of all functions and data structures available in source code.
 It can be